 How to Get a Divorce Decree

 Divorce is not a one-size-fits-all situation, and there are several different types of divorce.
-In California, these include uncontested divorce, mediation, collaborative divorce, and divorce litigation.
+In California, these include uncontested divorce, mediation, collaborative divorce, and contested divorces decided by a judge at trial.

 As a general rule, it’s always good to try settling out of court first.
 Negotiations like mediation are much less expensive and offer couples a greater amount of flexibility in dictating their own terms.